New Estimands for Experiments with Strong Interference: Basic Approach

 \section{Basic Approach}

-To introduce the main concepts, and to draw parallels with existing approaches, we first describe our method for the simple regression \eqref{eq: intro regression} that measures differences in attributable effects for the treated and control.
+To introduce the main concepts, and to draw parallels with existing approaches, we first describe our method for the contrast arising in the simple regression \eqref{eq: intro regression} that measures differences in attributable effects for the treated and control.